UMA Lab Principal Investigator

 Sharda Umanath is an assistant professor of psychology at Claremont McKenna College and the director of CMC’s Memory and Aging Lab (UMA Lab).
 She earned her Ph.D. in cognitive psychology from Duke University and did her postdoctoral work at Washington University in St. Louis.
 Her research focuses on how knowledge works in memory and explores related issues involving cognitive aging, autobiographical memory, collective memory, false memories, and education.
 She fell in love with the field of memory as an undergraduate at Washington University in St. Louis through her philosophy-neuroscience-psychology major.
 Outside the lab and classroom, she spends her time painting, reading sci-fi/fantasy, traveling, and climbing at Joshua Tree National Park.

-Jessica Selig is a sophomore from McLean, Virginia, dual majoring in psychology and economics.
+Jessica Selig (currently studying abroad in Spain) is a junior from McLean, Virginia, dual majoring in psychology and economics.
 Taking Sharda Umanath’s “Autobiographical Memory” course really sparked her interest in memory and her desire to delve deeper into memory research by working in the lab.
 She is fascinated by the fallible nature of memory, how memory is reconstructed, and the ways that memory changes across the lifespan.
 After her time at CMC, Jessica hopes to go to graduate school for neuro- or behavioral economics.
 Outside of the lab, Jessica tutors at a local elementary school, runs, hikes, and explores nearby beaches and the city of L.A.

 Magdalena Abel, University of Regensburg